lu-ci/apex-sigma-core/docs/information/commands.md

 `>>reversetext` `>>reverse` | Reverses the text that you input into the command. | `>>reversetext hello` `>>ronswanson` | Everyone's favorite character from Parks and Recreation.
 This command will output a random quote from Ron Swanson. | `>>ronswanson`
 `>>visualnovelquote` `>>vnquote` `>>vnq` | Outputs a random quote from a random VN.
 Displays it's source as well, of course. | `>>visualnovelquote`
-`>>xkcd` | If you like humerous things and know a bit of technology, you will lose a lot of time reading these.
+`>>xkcd` | If you like humorous things and know a bit of technology, you will lose a lot of time reading these.
 XKCD comics are perfect for procrastination and time wasting. | `>>xkcd`
 `>>yomomma` `>>yomama` `>>yomoma` | Want to insult some poor fool's mother but don't have the right comeback?
 This command will provide the perfect yo momma joke for the task. | `>>yomomma`
 [Back To Top](#module-index)